NEONScience/NEON-Data-Skills/_posts/R/dc-tabular-time-series/2016-08-06-05-Plotting-Time-Series-ggplot-In-R.md

       stringsAsFactors=FALSE
       )

+    # datetime field is actually just a date
+    #str(harTemp.monthly.09.11)

-    # convert datetime from chr to datetime class & rename date for clarification
+    # convert datetime from chr to date class & rename date for clarification
-    harTemp.monthly.09.11$datetime <- as.POSIXct(harTemp.monthly.09.11$datetime)
+    harTemp.monthly.09.11$date <- as.Date(harTemp.monthly.09.11$datetime)

 ## Plot with qplot
 We can use the `qplot()` function in the `ggplot2` package to quickly plot a